VectorInstitute/ai-deployment-bootcamp/reference_implementations/gcp/use_model_from_garden.md

 ```

 At the end, it will output the endpoint ID.
 It will automatically update the endpoint ID
-in the `architectures/terraform.tfvars` file so the rest of the pipeline can use it.
+and the model name in the `architectures/terraform.tfvars` file so the rest of the
+pipeline can use it.

 To test if the endpoint is up and running, run the test script with the test input data
 for this model and the endpoint ID: